Features and innovations

 Picture2-2

-One possible solution is to optimize batch planning and thus answer the question: "Which order items should be planned on a transport unit to minimize distances?"
-We will show you how this looks in practice.
-The basis for this action is the planned picks as a result of inventory reservation.
-In the course of batch planning, these picks are classified in a strategically sensible way and put together in an optimized way.
-So that as many order items or precalculated package shares as possible and also as close together as possible can be picked (see Fig. 2).
+One possible solution is the optimization of batch planning.
+This answers the question: "Which order items should be planned for a transport unit in order to minimize the distances?"
+We show how this works in practice.
+The basis is formed by the planned picks as a result of the stock reservation.
+As part of batch planning, we classify and optimize these picks in a strategically sensible way.
+The aim is to pick as many order items or pre-calculated package parts as close together as possible (see Fig. 2).

 Are you excited and want to learn more about the consistent analysis and use of data in the warehouse?
 Feel free to contact us.